Design of a prototype laser-plasma injector for the DESY-II synchrotron: Particle tracking

 If the beam loading throughout the plasma acceleration process is sub-optimal, the energy chirp of the bunch might not be fully cancelled at the exit of the plasma.
 Then the head of the bunch that sees no self-wake will remain at the designed energy while the tail will have a higher or a lower energy depending on the sign of the chirp.
 Figure~\ref{fig:jitter_comp}d presents examples of such distributions.
 They were obtained by fixing the energy of the head, defined at a point were the bunch current reaches $1/e$ of its peak value, and applying a linear chirp to the rest of the beam.
-These model beams resemble qualitatively the experimental observations at LUX~\cite{bib:Opt_beam_loading}.
+These model beams resemble qualitatively the experimental observations at LUX~\cite{bib:Opt_beam_loading,bib:LUX-optimization}.

-Assuming the initial normal distribution of chirps corresponding to a 1\% rms spread of central energies (an average electron again has an energy of $499.3\pm7.2$~MeV) one again obtains the final energy spread of $500.1\pm0.3$~MeV (Fig.~\ref{fig:jitter_comp}f).
+Assuming the initial normal distribution of chirps corresponding to a 1\% rms spread of central energies (the median electron energy and its variation in this case are $499.6\pm6.6$~MeV) one obtains the final energy variation of $500.1\pm0.2$~MeV (Fig.~\ref{fig:jitter_comp}f).
 The final charge in this case varies slightly from the case of naive shifting the central energy: $74.5 \pm 5.7$~pC (Fig.~\ref{fig:jitter_comp}e).
 Given that our goal is to provide a top-up of a small fraction of the beam, a sub-ten percent charge variation seems acceptable.

-It should be noted that in the present simulation setup we assumed the energy jitter levels that are achievable with today's laser-plasma accelerators, which run at low repetition rate (1~Hz) and have no dedicated feedback stabilization of the injected charge and central energy.
-With the advent of higher repetition rate ($10-100$)~Hz high-power lasers and fast feedback systems we expect these jitters to further reduce.
+In the present simulation setup we assumed the energy jitter levels that are achievable with today's laser-plasma accelerators, which run at low repetition rate (1~Hz) and have no dedicated feedback stabilization of the injected charge and central energy.
+With the advent of higher repetition rate (10~Hz -- 1~kHz) high-power lasers and fast feedback systems we expect these jitters to further reduce.
 Thus our results for the final energy spread and bunch charge variation might be too conservative.
+It should be noted though that improving the quality and stability of LPA beams one might at some point become limited by the timing jitter.